Advantages of Niche Market Tourism

 This may be a no-brainer, but target the people who have a special interest in your product or asset.
 When you’re creating an audience for Facebook ads, choose target interests that align with the niche market.

 Old Sturbridge Village is the largest outdoor history museum in the Northeast, with historical interpreters who recreate a rural New England town of the 1830s.
-Our Facebook ads target different groups interested in different aspects of the museum.
+Our Facebook ads targeted different groups interested in different aspects of the museum.
 History buffs are attracted to the American history aspect, while others love to be on guided cultural tours and hands-on explorers want to experience history through crafts and makers.
 The museum has all of these, and targets each group specifically with the pieces that are most interesting to them.

 Produce content.